msknkh/College-Notices-Fetcher/README.md

     -An AWS account and a SendGrid API.
     -Install putty for SSH and Filezilla for FTP to your server instance.

-I
 ## Install the modules
     pip install pandas numpy sendgrid bs4 lxml xlrd --user

-pandas and numpy are modules to handle data, sendgrid is the emailing API, bs4 is to parse HTML, lxml is a HTML parser, xlrd is                    used to handle excel files ( The attenders list is an excel file.) "--user" grants the privilege to make permanent changes to your server
+Pandas and Numpy are modules to handle data, sendgrid is the emailing API, bs4 is to parse HTML, lxml is a HTML parser, xlrd is                    used to handle excel files ( The attenders list is an excel file.) "--user" grants the privilege to make permanent changes to the server

+Now scripts are scheduled to run daily with the help of crontab.
+### To edit crontab you type in the following command:
+       crontab -e